Indexing Co vs Building In-House

 | Scaling | Managed | Your ops team |

-| Cost | Pipeline subscription | Engineering salaries + infra |
+| Cost | Pipeline subscription | Engineering salaries + node infra |

 Where In-House Hurts